KevinLiebergen/kevinliebergen.github.io/content/home/gallery.md

 weight: 70

 title: Gallery
-subtitle: Not everything was going to be researching..
+subtitle: Not everything was going to be research...

 design:
   columns: '4'